-The Company issued common stock for total net proceeds of \$22.9 million and \$60.8 million during the three and six months ended June 30, 2022, respectively.
+The Company issued common stock during the first quarter of 2022 for total net proceeds of \$37.9 million.
 Most of these issuances came through the Company's sales agency agreements under which the sales agents may offer and sell new shares of common stock from time to time.
-Under these sales agency agreements, the Company issued 0.5 million shares and 1.4 million shares during the three and six months ended June 30, 2022.
+During the first quarter of 2021, the Company did not issue any shares under these agreements.